Consumer Frequently Asked Questions

 Answer: Any commercial policy that generates annual premiums of at least $100,000 for one kind of insurance or $200,000 in the aggregate for more than one kind of insurance is eligible to be sold in the Free Trade Zone.
 Also, unusual kinds of commercial insurance and coverages that are difficult to place may be sold in this manner.
 The Department maintains a list of unusual or difficult-to-place coverages that may be sold in the Free Trade Zone.
 The list of eligible coverages is updated periodically.
 If the policy does not meet the above premium requirements, the type of coverage must appear on this list in order for the policy to be eligible to be issued in the Free Trade Zone.

 What's the advantage of a Free Trade Zone policy?

 Answer: The Free Trade Zone's exemption from filing requirements allows insurance companies to respond quickly to requests for coverage, and to tailor the policy language to the particular needs of the buyer.
-Although the policy and rates are not reviewed by the Insurance Department, they must meet the standards of the law and regulations that apply to all policies.
+Although the policy and rates are not reviewed by the Department of Financial Services, they must meet the standards of the law and regulations that apply to all policies.

 How do I know if my policy is a Free Trade Zone policy?

-Answer: Any policy issued in this manner must display a notice on the front page that states that the policy forms and rates are exempt from the Insurance Department's filing requirements.
+Answer: Any policy issued in this manner must display a notice on the front page that states that the policy forms and rates are exempt from the Department of Financial Services' filing requirements.
 The notice must also inform you that the forms and rates must meet the minimum standards of the Insurance Law and applicable Department regulations.